Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: PRECISE SPECTROSCOPY OF METHANOL

 \section{PRECISE SPECTROSCOPY OF METHANOL}

-Saturated absorption spectroscopy is carried out by tuning the QCL frequency in a series of discrete steps.
+Saturated absorption spectroscopy of methanol (purchased from VWR Chemicals, $\geq99.8$\% purity, see Appendix~\ref{app_AA} for more details on the sample purity) is carried out by tuning the QCL frequency in a series of discrete steps.
 To cancel out the frequency shifts induced by the limited detection bandwidth \cite{rohart2014absorption,rohart2017overcoming} we have carried out frequency scans in both directions with increasing and decreasing frequencies and only consider the averaged spectrum of pairs of up and down scans (see below).
 FIG. \ref{fig_2}(a) shows a saturated absorption spectrum of methanol averaged over five such pairs spanning the full 1.4 GHz tuning range of our system (from $\sim$971.312 to $\sim$971.357 cm$^{-1}$) after demodulation on the first harmonic.
 It has been recorded at a pressure of 1.5 Pa with a frequency step $\sim$15 kHz and a step duration and lock-in amplifier time constant both of 10 ms. The SI-traceability detailed in Section \ref{sec2_2} allows us to retrieve the absolute frequency scale using Equation (\ref{eq_4}).
-Although $\nu_{\text{ref}}$ is measured and made available every second at LNE-SYRTE, its value varies by typically a few hertz over the duration of our scans.
+Although $\nu_{\text{ref}}$ is measured and made available every second at LNE-SYRTE, its value varies by a few hertz at most over the duration of our scans.
 Therefore, for each pairs of scans, we fix $\nu_{\text{ref}}$ in Equation (\ref{eq_4}) to its value measured halfway through the scans.